Joel Jones

-Joel "JoJo" Jones-Camacho (born July 17, 1981) is a Puerto Rican-American professional basketball player.
+Joel "JoJo" Jones-Camacho (born July 17, 1981) is a Puerto Rican-American former professional basketball player.
 Jones has played in the NCAA, Baloncesto Superior Nacional (BSN) with Vaqueros de Bayamón, Leones de Ponce, Piratas de Quebradillas, and internationally in the Chinese Basketball Association with the Shandong Lions.
-Jones is a member of the Puerto Rican national basketball team since 2007.
+Jones was a member of the Puerto Rican national basketball team since 2007.

 Biography

-Jones played his collegiate career at Sacramento State from 2001-2004 after transferring from Grossmont College.
-Jones was All-Big Sky Conference in 2001-2002 and 2003-2004 seasons with the Sacramento State Hornets.
+Jones played his collegiate career at Sacramento State from 2001–2004 after transferring from Grossmont College.
+Jones was All-Big Sky Conference in 2001–2002 and 2003–2004 seasons with the Sacramento State Hornets.

 Jones has played professionally in the National Superior Basketball League of Puerto Rico since 2002 and in the Chinese Basketball Association during the 2005–2006 season.

 In 2006 Jones was allocated to the Los Angeles D-Fenders of the NBDL.
 He was waived at the conclusion of the NBDL Pre-Season on 22 November 2006.

 Jones played in Germany for the BG Karlsruhe, and now he plays for the Quebradillas Pirates in Puerto Rico.
 While participating in the Olympic Qualifying Tournament, Jones signed a contract with Ironi Ramat of the Ligat Winner league, but later announced that he will not come to Israel because of family problems.